buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You step into a stone object or surface large enough to fully contain your body, merging yourself with the stone along with all the equipment you carry for the duration.

 Using your movement, you enter the stone at a point you can touch.
 Nothing of your presence remains visible or otherwise detectable by nonmagical senses.
-While merged with the stone, you can't see what occurs outside it, and any Awareness checks you make to hear sounds outside it are made with -1d6.
+While merged with the stone, you can' \*\*t see what occurs outside it, and any Awareness checks you make to hear sounds outside it are made with -1d6.
 You remain aware of the passage of time and can cast spells on yourself while merged in the stone.
 You can use your movement to leave the stone and reappear at the point where you entered it, ending the spell.
-Otherwise, you can't move.
+Otherwise, you can' \*\*t move.

-Minor damage to the stone doesn't harm you, but its partial destruction or a change in its shape (to the extent that you no longer fit within it) expels you and deals 6d6 bludgeoning damage to you.
-The stone's complete destruction (or transmutation into a different substance) expels you and deals 50 bludgeoning damage to you.
+Minor damage to the stone doesn' \*\*t harm you, but its partial destruction or a change in its shape (to the extent that you no longer fit within it) expels you and deals 6d6 bludgeoning damage to you.
+The stone' \*\*s complete destruction (or transmutation into a different substance) expels you and deals 50 bludgeoning damage to you.
 If expelled, you fall prone in an unoccupied space closest to where you first entered the stone.

 **For each Magic Critical Success** obtained in the Magic Check, the maximum duration increases by 1 hour.